fylux/BookRecommendations/README.md

  - Training of a Neural Network for book recommendations.
  - Exposing book related information in a web application.

+### Technologies
+This project is mostly based on Python, in particular for all the aspects related scraping and machine learning.
+However, the web application makes use of specific web technologies such as HTML, CSS and JavaScript.
+Regarding the libraries that have been used, for scraping relies mostly on [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) together with some parsing utilies.
+The recommendation system is built using [Keras](https://github.com/keras-team/keras) and [Tensorflow](https://github.com/tensorflow/tensorflow).
+Finally, the web server is based on [Flask](https://github.com/pallets/flask).

 ## Book Scraping
 To gather all the data about books in Wikipedia we rely on [dumps](https://dumps.wikimedia.org/enwiki/20200201/) which are basically backups of Wikipedia that are done monthly and that contain all the articles that exist.
 The system analyses the dumps searching for articles that correspond to books, for that purpose it search for the existance of the "Infobox Book" template that is common among all book articles.
 Nonetheless, since the amount of data that is has to process is so large, it can take around 10 hours to finish.
 The final result is a JSON file containing all the information corresponding of each book article.